sajidrahman700/WebAutomation_Walton/README.md

 # WebAutomation_Walton
  Perform WebAutomation with Selenium in Walton website.
-And generate a Allure Report.
+And generate an Allure Report.

  ## Screenshots